In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference

 Condition ({\bf E}) manifests the behavior of the eigenvalues of $\hat\bSigma$.
-Specifically, the first part of ({\bf E}) indicates that the maximum eigenvalue of $\hat\bSigma$ cannot grow faster than the $\sqrt{\log(p)/q^\ast}$ rate.
-The second part of ({\bf E}) is a modification of the $(q^\ast\|\hat\bSigma\|_2^2, q^\ast\|\hat\bSigma\|_2^2, 1)$-restricted eigenvalue condition \citep{bickeletal2009, vandeGeerBuhlmann2009}, which is a standard condition in the literature.
+Specifically, the first part of ({\bf E}) is the restricted eigenvalue condition \citep{bickeletal2009, vandeGeerBuhlmann2009}, except that instead of requiring $|\cI|=q^\ast$ as in \citet{bickeletal2009} and \citet{vandeGeerBuhlmann2009}, we here require $|\cI|=\mathcal{O}(q^\ast)$.
+The second part of ({\bf E}) is the sparse Reisz, or sparse eigenvalue condition \citep{ZhangHuang2008, BelloniChernozhukov2013qlambda}.
+Both the restricted eigenvalue and sparse Reisz conditions are standard and mild conditions in the literature. ({\bf E}) implies that $\log(p)/q^\ast\to \psi>1$.

-The first part of ({\bf T}) requires that $\delta$ converges to zero at a slower rate than $\sqrt{\log(p)/n}/\lambda$, which means that $\lambda$ does not converge to a transition point too fast, at which some variable enters or leaves $\A_\lambda$.
-Since $\sqrt{\log(p)/n}/\lambda\to0$ by ({\bf M3}), the second part of ({\bf T}) requires that $\min_{j\in\A_\lambda\backslash\cS^\ast}|[\hat\bSigma_{(\A_\lambda,\A_\lambda)}]^{-1}\btau_{\lambda,\A_\lambda}|_j$ also does not converge to zero too fast.
-We empirically examine the stringency of Condition ({\bf T}) in Section~\ref{sec:T} of the online Supplementary Materials.
-We also compare the condition with the irrepresentable condition, which is required for variable selection consistency of lasso \citep{ZhaoYu2006}.
-Given the discussion in Section~\ref{sec:intro}, in particular, \eqref{eq:betaM}, when the irrepresentable condition fails to hold, sample splitting and exact post selection procedures may no longer test the population parameters, $\bbeta^\ast_{\cM}$.
-The empirical results in Section~\ref{sec:T} of the online Supplementary Materials clearly indicate that Condition ({\bf T}) is much more likely to hold than the irrepresentable condition.

-Conditions ({\bf M4}) and ({\bf T}) critically depend on the set of variables selected by the noiseless lasso, $\A_\lambda$, which could be hard to interpret.
-However, as shown in Remarks~\ref{RM:ORTH} and \ref{RM:BD}, with some simple designs, we can simplify these two conditions to make them more interpretable.
-These two remarks are proven in Section~\ref{sec:pfremarks} in the online Supplementary Materials.